scottperham/hack-and-chat/_posts/2022-04-25-adaptive-card-custom-ui-components.md

 And here's how it's done...

-The first thing to mention here is that in recent years dotnet has become much more Linux friendly which is a good thing!
-But something it still lacks to this day is a really good support for cross-platform graphics.

-To keep things simple, and keep things working on non-Windows hosts, I've decided to use a cross-platform graphics library called ImageSharp.

 The process is really quite simple, you host an endpoint that essentially pretends to support a GET request for a static image but actually dynamically generates the image on each request - this bit is the easist part, we just change the `Content-Type` response header to some image mime type, in this case `image/png`:

 ```cs